NBFC Registration

 A company that satisfies both the above criteria shall be qualified as a Non-Banking Financial Company and thus it would be required to obtain NBFC registration with RBI.

-However, the NBFC registration requirements of RBI do not end here.
+However, the NBFC License requirements of RBI do not end here.
 As per Section 45-IA of the Reserve Bank of India (Amendment) Act, 1997, no NBFC shall be allowed to commence or carry on the business of a non-banking financial institution if –

 1. It does not obtain a certificate of registration issued by the RBI